FabLabAQ/uni-t_ut70b/README.md

-This python script read data from the infrared to RS232 adapter of UT70B digital multimeter and print data to stdout.
+This is a command line tool that read binary data from the infrared port of UT70B digital multimeter then prints to stdout in CSV format.

-Library and command line tool that parses RAW data from UNI-T UT70B multimeter

-Inside ES51962.pdf file there are the specification of output data.
+The ES51962.pdf file is the datasheet of controller inside UT70B, in which you find the meanings of output data.

 ![UT70B](https://github.com/FabLabAQ/uni-t_ut70b/blob/master/images/UT70B.jpg)